IBM-Cloud/vpc-transit/README.md

 See more details on pytest below.

+# Note about ssh keys
+An additional temporary IBM Cloud VPC ssh key will be created in the config_tf layer and the private key contents are in config_tf/id_rsa.
+The pytest framework will use this ssh key to ssh to the instances.
+The VPC ssh key will be destroyed when the resources are destroyed.

+Each VPC Virtual Service Instance will have two VPC ssh keys: temporary key and the key provided in config_tf/terraform.tfvars.
+This allows the pytest to run tests without additional configuration and for you to poke around in any of the instances by simply using your normal ssh procedures.

 # Prerequisites
 Terraform and a python environment are required on your desktop development environment.

 In the IBM Cloud the firewall-router instance will [allow_ip_spoofing](https://{DomainName}/docs/vpc?topic=vpc-ip-spoofing-about).
 You must [enable IP spoofing checks](https://{DomainName}/docs/vpc?topic=vpc-ip-spoofing-about#ip-spoofing-enable-check).
 You need an SSH key to connect to the virtual servers.
 If you don't have an SSH key, see [the instructions](/docs/vpc?topic=vpc-ssh-keys) for creating a key for VPC.